enhatem/virtual_painter/README.md

 # virtual_painter
-Virtual painter project using openCV
+This is a virtual painter project that was created using openCV and coded in C++.